publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s113.md

  __Test of Ability of Reserve Component Intelligence Units and Personnel To Meet Current and Emerging Defense Intelligence Needs__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title V, § 576\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–138, directed the Secretary of Defense to conduct a three-year test program to determine the most effective peacetime structure and operational employment of reserve component intelligence assets and to establish a means to coordinate and transition the peacetime intelligence support network into use for meeting wartime needs, and to submit to Congress interim and final reports on such program not later than Dec.
 1, 2004.

  __Study on Civilian Personnel Services__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title XI, § 1105\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–311, directed the Secretary of Defense to conduct a study to assess the manner in which personnel services were provided for civilian personnel in the Department of Defense and to submit a report on such study to committees of Congress not later than Jan.
 1, 2002.

  __Pilot Program for Reengineering Equal Employment Opportunity Complaint Process__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title XI, § 1111\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–312, directed the Secretary of Defense to carry out a three-year pilot program to improve processes for the resolution of equal employment opportunity complaints by civilian employees of the Department of Defense, and directed the Comptroller General to submit to Congress a report on such program not later than 90 days following the end of the first and last full or partial fiscal years during which such program had been implemented.

  __Work Safety Demonstration Program__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title XI, § 1112\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–313, as amended by [Pub.
 L. 107–314, div.
-A, title III, § 363][/us/pl/107/314/s363], Dec.
+A, title III][/us/pl/107/314/dA/tIII], § 363, Dec.
 2, 2002, [116 Stat.
 2520][/us/stat/116/2520], directed the Secretary of Defense to carry out a defense employees work safety demonstration program under which work safety models used by employers in the private sector would be adopted and any improvement to work safety records would be assessed, directed that such program would terminate on Sept.
 30, 2003, and required the Secretary to submit interim and final reports on such program to committees of Congress not later than Dec.
 1, 2003.

  __GAO Study on Benefits and Costs of United States Military Engagement in Europe__

     [Pub.
-L. 106–398, § 1][/us/pl/106/398/s1] \[\[div.
+L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title XII, § 1223\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–328, directed the Comptroller General to conduct a study assessing the benefits and costs to the United States and United States national security interests of the engagement of United States forces in Europe and of United States military strategies used to shape the international security environment in Europe and to submit to committees of Congress a report on the results of such study not later than Dec.
 1, 2001.

  __Establishment of Logistics Standards for Sustained Military Operations__

 [Pub.
 L. 106–65, div.
-A, title III, § 366][/us/pl/106/65/s366], Oct.
+A, title III][/us/pl/106/65/dA/tIII], § 366, Oct.
 5, 1999, [113 Stat.
 578][/us/stat/113/578], provided that:

 >     “(a)  __Establishment of Standards__  __.—__